Ahmadmansoor/AdvancedScript/README.md

 - (BPxx , bpcx ,bpex ,bpdx ,bphx ,bphcx ,bphex ,bphdx ,bpmx) 	parallel commands for break point commands, parameters will analyzed.
-- cmpx : both parameter will analyzed  /// replaced with (if) commands on the new Script window, but can be used at x64dbg Script Screen
+- cmpx : both parameter will analyzed  /// replaced with (if) commands on the new Script window, but can be used at x64dbg Script Screen.

  -note :
 	in new Update BPxx for one parameter can set on array of address directly sample :
 	- varx str,IATCall,"E8????????90"			//define the search pattern